 132 Obituary, Holmes, MJA, 1965, p.737.
 M.J.
 Holmes, C.E.
 Eddy, 'The Commonwealth X-ray and Radium Laboratory, University of Melbourne', British Journal of Radiography (1937) 10, p.
-318.

-133 Obituary, Holmes, MJA, 15 May 1965, p.737.
+318. 133 Obituary, Holmes, MJA, 15 May 1965, p.737.

 The report brought together most of the ideas about public health management of tuberculosis and remained the foundation of proposed tuberculosis schemes for the next two decades.
-Holmes' proposals are therefore summarised here in some detail Holmes surveyed the position in each State and then, while noting that he had been unable all anti-tuberculosis to canvass possible measures. made 67 recommendations.
-He identified eleven areas of action for state public health authorities.134 The report in part, appears to be a list of hopeful suggestions rather than an integrated plan and as a result sometimes appeared contradictory.
+Holmes' proposals are therefore summarised here in some detail Holmes surveyed the position in each State and then, while noting that he had been unable to canvass all possible anti-tuberculosis measures, made 67 recommendations.
+He identified eleven areas of action for state public health authorities.
+The report in part, appears to be a list of hopeful suggestions rather than an integrated plan and as a result sometimes appeared contradictory.